Transia-RnD/XrplCSharp/MIGRATION.md

 To xrpl.c

 ```
-using Xrpl.Client;
+using Xrpl;
-using Xrpl.Client.Model.Account;
+using Xrpl.Model.Account;
-using Xrpl.Client.Requests.Account;
+using Xrpl.Requests.Account;
 ```

 From Ripple.Core